-I am a spatial economist whose research agenda lies on the intersection between macroeconomics and international trade; I describe it as “Spatial Macroeconomics and Dynamic Trade.”
+I am an economist whose research agenda lies on the intersection between international trade and macroeconomics; I describe it as “Dynamic Trade and Spatial Macroeconomics.”
 I am embedding the dynamics of growth emphasized in macroeconomics into canonical trade models and incorporating the spatial dimension emphasized in trade models into macroeconomics.
 In my empirical work, I combine well-identified partial equilibrium effects using spatial data to inform estimates of general equilibrium effects.
 I use spatial data to answer questions about growth, trade, and inequality.

 His work has been featured in global outlets such as the Wall Street Journal, the Financial Times, El País and Le Monde.
 His research spans over different topics (including trade, economic development, and income inequality).

 Góes is a PhD candidate in Economics (UC San Diego), holds a MA in International Economics (Johns Hopkins SAIS), and a BA in International Relations (University of Brasilia).
 A coding enthusiast, he works in Python, Stata, Eviews, LaTeX, R, Julia, and Matlab.